mesosphere/marathon/docs/docs/networking.md

 ##### *service-port*:

 When you create a new application in Marathon (either through the REST API or the front end), you may assign one or more service ports to it.
-You can specify all valid port numbers as service ports or you can use `0` to indicate that Marathon should allocate free service ports to the app automatically.
+You can specify all valid port numbers as service ports, or you can use `0` to indicate that Marathon should allocate free service ports to the app automatically.
 Marathon allocates service ports from the range defined by the `--local_port_min` and `--local_port_max` command line flags.
-If you do choose your own service port, you have to ensure yourself that it is unique across all of your applications.
+If you choose your own service port, you must ensure that it is unique across all of your applications.

-See [#port-definition].
+See [the port definition section](#port-definition) for more information.

-Pods (endpoints) do not support service ports.
+**Note:** Pods (endpoints) do not support service ports.

 #### Declaring ports in an application